The Child’s Best Interests

 In these cases, the parent has a right to present evidence that no detriment to the child exists.
 If the parent fails to prove it, the court may award full custody to you.

-Benefits of Obtaining Joint Custody in Florida
+Benefits of Joint Custody in Florida

+The Florida court system acknowledges that children benefit from a close and continuing relationship with both parents following a divorce.
+Scientific studies in the mental health field support this.
 According to the National Review, children form strong bonds with both parents as early as the eighth week of life.
 Children with both parents in their lives are less likely to do the following:

 • Perform poorly in school

-• Consume drugs and alcohol
+• Use drugs and alcohol

 • Become pregnant or cause a pregnancy during the teen years